ykocaogullar/blockchain-naming/README.md

-# Blockchain Naming - DNS
+# Investigation of the Internet Naming Systeem Evolution

 ## Our Goals